 - Do you currently have a budget allocated for a solution?

 - Is there anyone else in your company that needs to be included in this discussion?

 - How do you reach them?

 4. Timeline - Example Questions

 - What is your deadline for getting this problem solved?

 - What happens if you don’t solve the problem within X weeks/months/years?

-Click here for a complete list of NEAT selling questions to add to your playbook, share with reps, or combine with questions from other favorite methodologies.
+Get the complete list of NEAT selling questions to add to your playbook, share with reps, or combine with questions from other favorite methodologies: